-Putting together the last few pieces of the puzzle in late 2019, the members of the New Jersey pop-punk/emo quintet – Keith Karol (Vocals), Mike Piacentini (Guitar), Chris Stroz (Guitar) Danny Merlo (Bass) and Aren Millan (Drums) – better known as Northvale, is something to watch out for in early 2020.
-By taking collective experiences over the past year, the band has crafted an EP that deals with loss, heartbreak and acceptance that easily translates into the ears of all pop-punk listeners.
+Putting together the last few pieces of the puzzle in 2020, the members of the New Jersey pop-punk/emo quartet – Keith Karol (Vocals), Mike Piacentini (Guitar), Chris Stroz (Guitar) & Aren Millan (Drums) – better known as Northvale, is something to watch out for in 2020.
+By taking collective experiences over the past year, the band has crafted an EP that deals with loss, heartbreak and acceptance which should be easily relatable for all pop-punk listeners.

 Today’s a great day to get introduced to Northvale.
 Northvale are a new band from New Jersey in the vein of Sleep On it, Grayscale, and Mayday Parade, and today they’re debuting their brand new song “High Tide” featuring AJ Perdomo of The Dangerous Summer.
 The weather’s just starting to warm up and it’s getting just about perfect for this style of music, and while we may all still be stuck at home, that doesn’t mean we can’t turn up the volume up on some good ‘ol fashioned pop-punk.